 It’s important to build an ecommerce site that delivers fast performance, safe transactions and data encryption.
 Performance and safety need to be carried over to mobile too.

 There are out-of-the-box ecommerce builders on the market that can shortcut the process, so find one that’s trusted.
-Shopify has been tested for their quality and safety and sets up SSL certificates for all stores.
+Shopify has been tested for its quality and safety and sets up SSL certificates for all stores.
 Depending on what ecommerce builder you want to use, there is also the option of implementing a security add-on, like that provided by Fortune3.
 Customers will trust the safety of your site and be more likely to complete purchases across devices.

 Use new technology and don’t shy away from advances.
-People’s shopping habits are changing, whether the way you sell is or not.
+People’s shopping habits are changing, whether the way you sell it or not.
 Adapt — be fresh and accommodating and stay with or ahead of competitors, or risk losing the growing mobile commerce market share.